PX4/PX4-user_guide/en/flight_controller/spracingh7extreme.md

 ## Where to Buy

-The SPRacing H7 Extreme PX4 Editioin is available from the [Seriously Pro shop](https://shop.seriouslypro.com/sp-racing-h7-extreme).
+The SPRacing H7 Extreme PX4 Edition is available from the [Seriously Pro shop](https://shop.seriouslypro.com/sp-racing-h7-extreme).

 > **Note** Select the PX4 edition when purchasing!